Seattle Plumbing, Sewer, & Heating

 It starts small.
 Always does.

 One drain slows down a bit.
-You clear it.
-Feels fine again.
-Then a few days later… it’s back.
-Same spot.
-Same issue.
+You clear it, and it feels fine again.
+Then a few days later, it’s back.
+Same spot, same issue.
+Not completely blocked, just slow enough to notice.
+Then maybe another drain starts acting up too.
+Kitchen, bathroom… it doesn’t really matter.

 Because when clogs keep coming back, it’s usually not just something stuck near the drain.
-It’s something deeper in the system.
-Something building up or not flowing the way it should.
+It points to something deeper in the system—something building up or preventing water from flowing the way it should.

 What Causes Frequent Drain Clogs?